Social Work BA (Hons)

 Dundee City Campus

-Social justice is central to effective social work and to this course.
-You will develop a wide range of skills, values, and knowledge framed from a social justice perspective, to understand and address the social challenges faced by vulnerable people.
+Over the time of your course at the University of Dundee you will develop a wide range of skills, values, and knowledge framed from a social justice perspective, that will help you to understand and address the social challenges faced by vulnerable people.

 Social work offers you a fascinating and rewarding career.
 You'll gain valuable insight and experience of the social work role through a combination of learning opportunities on campus and in practice.

-Practice learning opportunities take place in a range of settings, working with a variety of people with diverse needs.
+Practice learning opportunities are central to your course and we offer such opportunities in a range of settings, working with a variety of people with diverse needs.
 We have links with many agencies, and work in partnership to offer you practice learning opportunities with local authorities, and in private and voluntary settings.

 Through reflective and professional practice, you'll learn about:

 - the community context of social work

 - the legal and policy context